-Evidence that Twain realized Tom's shortcomings . . . is offered by his own statement to Howells that "By and by I shall take a boy of twelve and run him through life but not Tom Sawyer--he would not be a good character for it."
-201

-Twain had to use the sympathetic adult narrator to write Tom's story because Twain realized Tom's basic falsity and poverty of values.
-Huck Finn was a very different matter.
+Evidence that Twain realized Tom's shortcomings . . . is offered by his own statement to Howells that "By and by I shall take a boy of twelve and run him through life but not Tom Sawyer--he would not be a good character for it."201 Twain had to use the sympathetic adult narrator to write Tom's story because Twain realized Tom's basic falsity and poverty

 Huck Finn is, first, one of the clearest observers in literature.
 He may not understand all that he sees, but his vision is without flaw.
-As Chase notes.
+As Chase notes,

-Huck Finn, our observer and narrator, sees everything with the same impassive clarity and the same total lack of distortion with which he sees the most ordinary stick, stone, or fishhook.
+Huck Finn, our observer and narrator, sees everything with the same impassive clarity and the same total lack of distortion with which he sees the most ordinary stick, stone, or fishhook.202